 - Not only is it small, but it folds up to be super compact … and it’s really light.
-I can fit this in my ThinkTank Retrospective 10 bag and it takes up very little space in the bag, especially when paired with my Fuji x100s and filter set.
+I can fit this in my ThinkTank Retrospective 10 bag and it takes up very little space in the bag, especially when paired with my FUJIFILM X100s and filter set.

 - The ball-head is removable so you can replace it with one of your own.

-- It comes in lots of colors (I’m a girl, this stuff is important to me) :)
+- It comes in lots of different colors

 - Like I said, this tripod is small, which means that it doesn’t extend super high.
 It can get all the way up to 24″, but that’s with the center column extended, so if it’s a windy day then that might not be a good mix.
 (However, if you have a table-top you can set the tripod on top of, then you’ll be gtg.)